 But fans do at least have one upcoming title based on The Queen's Gambit.
 The book has been optioned for a theater production and is now being planned as a full-fledged musical.
 Unfortunately, that wouldn't open for some time.
 So while fans await more Beth Harmon, here are a few other shows and movies to tide you over:

 1. 'Pawn Sacrifice'

 The Queen's Gambit showrunner Scott Frank has name-checked the film Pawn Sacrifice as his inspiration in interviews about the Netflix hit.
 Unlike The Queen's Gambit, it's based on a real-life chess prodigy, wunderkind Bobby Fischer (Tobey Maguire).
 The plots mirror each other, as the film traces Fischer's career from child prodigy to his historic win at the 1972 World Chess Championships versus USSR Grandmaster Boris Spassky (Liev Schreiber) in Reykjavík.
-The film is currently streaming on Hulu.
+The film is currently streaming on Amazon.

 The dirty secret about The Queen's Gambit is that, at its heart, it's a sports series.
 For those looking for more TV shows that trace the rise of female athletes in a male-dominated world, there's no better show than the short-lived Pitch.
 The series starred Kylie Bunbury as Ginny Baker, the first woman to be a major league pitcher in baseball.
 It only lasted one season on Fox, but it was pretty perfect while it was on.
 Fans can stream the whole season on Hulu.